 Once your bow is drawn, look through the peep sight (located on the bow string) at the pin sights (located on the riser).
 Try to keep the pin in the center of the peep sight and line these up on your target.
 If you need to know how to sight in a bow, it’s a little counter-intuitive.
-When your arrow hits low, move your chosen sight pin up, and vice versa for high arrows.
+When your arrow hits low, move your chosen sight pin down, and vice versa for high arrows.
 And if they hit right of your target, you need to move your pin to the right, and vice versa for left shots.

 How to Shoot a Bow

 As you learn how to shoot a bow (in this case, a compound bow), there are two terms you should keep in mind: consistency and accuracy.
 Consistency is your ability to group arrows tightly together while accuracy is your ability to place a shot where you want it.
 Obviously, the goal is to be both accurate AND consistent.